Science of team science: History

-Since the 1990s, interest and large-scale funding for team-based research initiatives has increased, driven by efforts to tackle complex problems through cross-disciplinary collaboration.
-Some argue that this trend reflects the growing recognition that addressing multifaceted challenges, such as climate change and public health issues, benefit from partnerships among scientists and practitioners from diverse fields.
-One SciTS literature review highlighted team science as essential to interprofessional collaborative research.
-The report called for its integration into health professions education and clinical practice at the University of Minnesota's National Center for Interprofessional Practice and Education.
+Since the 1990s, interest and large-scale funding for team-based research initiatives have increased, driven by efforts to tackle complex problems through cross-disciplinary collaboration.
+Some argue that this trend reflects the growing recognition that addressing multifaceted challenges, such as climate change and public health issues, benefits from partnerships among scientists and practitioners from diverse fields.
+One SciTS literature review identified team science as an important component of interprofessional collaborative research.
+The report, published by the University of Minnesota's National Center for Interprofessional Practice and Education, called for the integration of team science into health professions education and clinical practice.

-The interdisciplinary nature of SciTS initially emerged from concerns raised by funding agencies, which sought to assess the performance of team science, understand its added value, evaluate the return on investment in large research initiatives, and inform science policy.
-The term "science of team science" was first introduced in October 2006 at a conference titled The Science of Team Science: Assessing the Value of Transdisciplinary Research, hosted by the National Cancer Institute in Bethesda, Maryland.
-The SciTS field was further treated in a supplement to the American Journal of Preventive Medicine published in July 2008.
-The First Annual International Science of Team Science (SciTS) Conference was held on April 22–24, 2010, in Chicago, Illinois, organized by the Northwestern University Clinical and Translational Sciences (NUCATS) Institute.
+The development of SciTS was partly driven by concerns raised by funding agencies, which sought to assess the performance of team science, understand its added value, evaluate the return on investment in large research initiatives, and inform science policy.
+The term 'science of team science' was formally introduced and popularized in October 2006 at a conference titled The Science of Team Science: Assessing the Value of Transdisciplinary Research, hosted by the National Cancer Institute in Bethesda, Maryland.
+The SciTS field was further developed and discussed in a supplement to the American Journal of Preventive Medicine published in July 2008.
+The First Annual International Science of Team Science (SciTS) Conference was held on April 22–24, 2010, in Chicago, Illinois, organised by the Northwestern University Clinical and Translational Sciences (NUCATS) Institute.

 In 2013, the National Academy of Sciences established a National Research Council Committee on the Science of Team Science to evaluate the current state of knowledge and practice in SciTS.
 A committee report was published in 2015.

-In 2023, Patrick Forscher and colleagues published a review identifying the benefits of big team science, noting that innovations facilitate the collection of larger samples and support efforts toward reproducibility and generalizability.
+In 2023, Patrick Forscher and colleagues published a review identifying the benefits of big team science, noting that innovations facilitate the collection of larger samples and support efforts toward reproducibility and generalisability.
 However, concerns exist that team science could increasingly influence funding priorities, potentially shifting emphasis from applied science to more theoretical research areas, as well as leading to unsuccessful large-scale projects.
-Forscher's recommendations included creating an advisory board and structured by-laws, formalizing feedback mechanisms from contributors, engaging in mentoring, and separating idea generation from project implementation.
+Forscher's recommendations included creating an advisory board and structured by-laws, formalising feedback mechanisms from contributors, engaging in mentoring, and separating idea generation from project implementation.

+In 2026, the discourse shifted towards the management of Big Team Science (BTS).
+Vaidis and colleagues synthesised work from global collaborations such as the Psychological Science Accelerator, ManyBabies, ManyManys and ManyPrimates.
+Although BTS can challenge statistical power and cross-cultural generalizability, several bureaucratic challenges arise requiring non-traditional management to function as a high-fidelity organisational structure from informal collaborative agreements, forward and backward translation and the value of Universal Time (UTC) for global synchronisation and decision-making protocols to maintain ethical and epistemological integrity in teams that exceed hundreds of members and labs to address the key questions in science.